VirtoCommerce/vc-github-actions/docs/index.md

 * NUGET_KEY - Nuget repository key;
 * SONAR_TOKEN - SonarCloud access token, with Execute Analysis and Create Project privileges.

-## How to enable workflows in a new repository
+## How to enable workflow in a new repository

-1. Enable Github Actions feature.
+1. Create `.github/workflows` folder in your repository.
+1. Copy workflow from [templates folder](https://github.com/VirtoCommerce/vc-github-actions/tree/master/deploy-workflow/workflows) to `.github/workflows` folder in your repository